thumbnail_Logo_4_vectorized

 However, from May 2021, all foreigners who come to Serbia intending to work can apply for visa D, online via the eConsulate portal.

-The application for a temporary residence permit in Serbia should be submitted to the competent Police Department.
-The Police Department then forwards it to Belgrade, to the Ministry of Internal Affairs, which examines fulfillment of the conditions for issuing a temporary residence permit in the internal control procedure.
-Data processing and the control of the Ministry of Internal Affairs last for up to 30 days.
+In both cases, the Police Department then forwards it to the Ministry of Interior, which examines the fulfillment of the conditions for issuing a temporary residence permit in the internal control procedure.
+Data processing and the control of the Ministry of Internal Affairs last for up to 15 days.

-6. I Am a US/UK/EU Resident, or I Have a Schengen Visa and I Want to Apply for Temporary Residence in Serbia
+I Am a US/UK/EU Resident, or I Have a Schengen Visa and I Want to Apply for Temporary Residence in Serbia

 Schengen regulations relate to the citizenship of the visitor.
 Therefore, if your country of citizenship is on the list of countries in the visa regime for Schengen, temporary residence in Serbia would not change your status and obligations in this matter.